aboro72/flask-pos/README.md

     if needed a migration message can be added, f.e.

         $ flask db migrate -m "initial migration"

+    if you made some changes to the database use

+        $ flask db upgrade

 - Links:\
 [ Database Tables ](documentation/database/index.md "Database Tables" )\